stcorp/muninn/README.rst

   - PostGIS version 2.0 or higher.

 For the sqlite backend:
+  - one of:
+    - pysqlite 2.8.3 or higher
+    - python built with sqlite3 loadable extension support
     - pyspatialite 3.0.1 or higher
+  - mod_spatialite 4.2.0 or higher (not required when using pyspatialite)

 To be able to install muninn, you will need:
   - setuptools version 0.6 or compatible.